BSc (Hons) Business Management (Top-up)

 All full-time academic programmes at the RAU are constructed using a selection of modules, each of which requires engagement with a variety of learning activities.
 Successful completion of module assessments will result in the award of credits, and students are required to achieve a total of 120 credits.
 Part-time students are required to achieve a 60 credits per year over two years.

-Each module represents a value of 15 credits or multiples thereof.
-Each 15-credit module represents a minimum of 150 hours of student learning, effort and assessment.
+Each module is worth a specified number of credits.
+Each credit equates to 10 hours of total study time.
+Total study time includes scheduled teaching, independent study and assessment activity.
 To achieve the award of BSc (Hons) in Business Management, a student must achieve a minimum of 120 credits.
 For this BSc (Hons) Top-up course, your grade is calculated entirely on this course's modules.

 The modules available for this degree are shown below.
 They may change for your year of study as we regularly review our module offerings to ensure they’re informed by the latest research and teaching methods.

-Plus a choice of TWO electives, examples given below:
+Plus a choice of TWO electives, one selected from each group from those shown below:

 The availability of electives to individual students will be dependent on timetabling considerations and on sufficient students electing to take part.